FinchED Contact

 A father’s story about the invisible problem nobody was looking for.

+He was five when I noticed something wasn’t right.
 Not a big thing.
 Not something a teacher would flag.
 He could read.
 He could talk.
 He could sit in a classroom and look like every other kid.

-But at home — at the kitchen table, with homework in front of us — something kept breaking down.
+But at home, at the kitchen table with homework in front of us, something kept breaking down.
 I’d explain something.
 He’d nod.
 And then nothing would happen.
 Not because he wasn’t trying.
 Because something wasn’t landing.

 I did what every parent does.
 I repeated myself.
 I said it louder.
 I said it slower.
 I got frustrated.
 He got quiet.
 The evenings got harder.
 The gap between us got wider.